BegaiymDS/admHW5/README.md

 # admHW5
 ADM_HW5 This repository contains the code for Homework 5 of Algorithmic Methods for Data Mining 2022 at La Sapienza University of Rome.

+Group members:
-Group members:  (Matricola: 1909722) Navid Abbasi (Matricola: 2046664) abbasi.2046664@studenti.uniroma1.it Begaiym Satarova (Matricola: 2056861) satarova.2056861@studenti.uniroma1.it
+Navid Abbasi (Matricola: 2046664) abbasi.2046664@studenti.uniroma1.it
+Begaiym Satarova (Matricola: 2056861) satarova.2056861@studenti.uniroma1.it